-Messaging/commenting systems (incl. email, learning platforms & more)
+Messaging/commenting systems (incl. email, learning platforms & more) Authorised systems

-Authorised systems

-- Staff at this school use the email system provided by Outlook for all school emails.
+- Pupils at this school communicate with each other and with staff using Outlook e-mail. - Staff at this school use the email system provided by Microsoft 365 for all school emails.
 They never use a personal/private email account (or other messaging platform) to communicate with children or parents, or to colleagues when relating to school/child data, using a non-school-administered system.
-Staff are permitted to use this email system to communicate with school staff, parents and external organisations (i.e NHS, Social Services etc) - Some staff at this school use Class Dojo to communicate with parents.
+Staff are permitted to use this email system to communicate with other staff and external school related agencies (i.e Childrens Social Care, NHS / health professionals) - Staff at this school use Class Dojo to communicate with some parents.